How to Evaluate Behavioral Models

 \begin{restatable}{proposition}{srnegative} Every scoring rule that satisfies SPA violates ZM.
 Moreover, no scoring rule satisfies CPR. \end{restatable}

 We defer the proof to the appendix.
 Intuitively, since scoring rules must consider each sample independently, they must treat every sample as if it were the entire dataset.
 Then, in order to satisfy SPA, scoring rules must give positive losses to every nondeterministic prediction, causing them to violate the ZM axiom.
 Moreover, scoring rules are linear in the empirical probabilities $\bar p(y)$ (\Cref{def:scoring-rule}).
-Any such linear function is maximized at one of its boundaries, meaning that is it not uniquely maximized at $\bar p(y) = f$ unless $\bar p(y)$ is a unit vector; hence, all scoring rules violate CPR.
+Any such linear function is minimized at one of its boundaries, meaning that it is not uniquely minimized at $\bar p(y) = f$ unless $\bar p(y)$ is a unit vector; hence, all scoring rules violate CPR.

-However, while scoring rules fail the interpretability axioms, they do not necessarily violate the alignment axioms.
-In fact, a classic result characterizes the set of scoring rules satisfying DP.
+However, scoring rules do not necessarily violate the alignment axioms.
+In fact, for every Bregman divergence, there is a scoring rule that gives the same difference in losses between any two predictions on every dataset.
+For example, this relationship holds between the Brier score and squared L2 error.
+To state this fact more generally, we recall a classic result characterizing the set of scoring rules satisfying DP.

 \begin{theorem} \citep[][Theorem 1.]{Gneiting2007} A scoring rule satisfies DP if and only if there exists a strictly convex function $B: \Delta(A) \to \R$ and subgradient $dB$ such that, for all $f \in \Delta(A)$ and $a \in A$,